kampfj/Room-Matching-Machine/README.md

                                                                 # this pairing is guaranteed by the algorithm before
                                                                 # preferences come into play
     ```
-Priority can be used in two ways: to give some participants a better chance of getting their requests by giving them a higher priority (the algorithm sorts participants in descending order of priority to give those with higher priority first dibs on their top choices).
-It can also be used to prevent exceedingly loud or impolite rooms - the algorithm won't construct a room with too high of a cumulative priority to avoid bothering fellow travelers in hotels (this is of course editable).
+Participant 'priority' simply offers a measurement by which to sort participants: in our algorithm, we give participants who haven't recently gotten their top requests a higher priority score (during roommate matching, the participant list is sorted in descending order of priority, which gives those with higher priority first dibs on their top choices).
+Priority can also be used to prevent exceedingly loud or impolite rooms to avoid bothering fellow travelers in hotels (for instance, you can give louder participants a higher integer score and make a check to ensure that no rooms exceeding a certain cumulative score are constructed).
+In other words, the priority aspect is a customizable feature to your needs.

 2. Open `Terminal`